Natureminecraft/My-mini-project/README.md

 So I hope doing this mini project can improve my skill :)

 Also I will try doing it in lua, because it's better but harder than python in my opinion.

+Also credit to: Programming with mosh for project idea.